Jane Connell

 Jane Sperry Connell (pronounced con-NELL, née Bennett; October 27, 1925 – September 22, 2013) was an American actress and singer.

+Connell is best known for originating the role of Agnes Gooch in the 1966 stage musical and 1974 film musical versions of Auntie Mame.

 Early years

 Connell was born in Berkeley, California, to Louis Wesley and Mary (née Sperry) Bennett.
 She majored in drama at the University of California, where she met her future husband.